 (A) If information is properly treated as confidential, the Division “shall provide a physical environment and establish policies and procedures to ensure confidentiality for all information regarding any employer, employee, or person pertaining to any action pursuant to articles 1 to 13” (C.R.S. § 8-1-115);

-(B) “An employer shall not intimidate, threaten, restrain, coerce, blacklist, discharge, or in any manner discriminate or retaliate against any employee who has: (a) filed any complaint or instituted or caused to be instituted any proceeding under this article 4 or any other law or rule related to wages, hours, or employment of minors; or (b) testified or provided other evidence, or may testify or provide other evidence in any proceeding on behalf of the employee or another person regarding afforded protections under this article 4 or under any other law or rule related to wages or hours” (C.R.S. § 8-4-120(1));
+(B) “An employer[, or any other person that is regularly engaged in business or commercial activity that has contracted with an employer or worker, directly or indirectly, for labor from which such person is the beneficiary] shall not intimidate, threaten, restrain, coerce, blacklist, discharge, or in any manner discriminate or retaliate against any employee who has: (a) filed a[Deleted:] complaint or instituted or caused to be instituted a[Deleted:] proceeding under this article 4 or any other law or rule related to wages, hours, or employment of minors;[Deleted:] (b) testified or provided other evidence, or may testify or provide other evidence in a[Deleted:] proceeding on behalf of the employee or another person regarding afforded protections under this article 4 or under any other law or rule related to wages[,][Deleted:] hours[, or the employment of minors; or (c) raised concerns in good faith about compliance with or otherwise provided information as to legal rights and remedies available under this article 4 or any other law or rule related to wages or hours to any person.]”
+(C.R.S. § 8-4-120(1));

 (C) It is unlawful to “discharge[] or threaten[] to discharge, or in any other way discriminate[] against an employee” because s/he “may testify in any investigation or proceeding relative to enforcement of this article” (C.R.S. § 8-6-115); and